tescherm/go-http-retry/README.md

 fmt.Print(res.StatusCode)
 ```

-however it is possible to provide custom timeout, backoff, or retry values:
+It is possible to provide custom timeout, backoff, or retry values:

 ```go
 import (